microsoft/app-camp/docs/aad/Monetization.md

  * A [sample license service](https://github.com/OfficeDev/office-add-in-saas-monetization-sample/tree/master/MonetizationCodeSample/SaaSSampleWebApi){target="_blank"} similar to one you need to provide for your app
  * A [web site with a landing page](https://github.com/OfficeDev/office-add-in-saas-monetization-sample/tree/master/MonetizationCodeSample/SaaSSampleWebApp){target="_blank"} similar to the one you need to provide for your app

-If you'd like to install these services for yourself, the instructions are [here](/app-camp/supplemental/MonetizationLabSetup), but we've also hosted these services for you.
-These instructions assume you're just going to use the hosted services.
-In any case, be aware that the [license service](https://github.com/OfficeDev/office-add-in-saas-monetization-sample/tree/master/MonetizationCodeSample/SaaSSampleWebApi){target="_blank"}  and [web site with landing page](https://github.com/OfficeDev/office-add-in-saas-monetization-sample/tree/master/MonetizationCodeSample/SaaSSampleWebApp){target="_blank"}  are only samples and that your app would need to implement something similar!
+You will need to install these services in your Azure subscription before this lab will work.
+You can find instructions [here](/app-camp/supplemental/MonetizationLabSetup).
+Be aware that the [license service](https://github.com/OfficeDev/office-add-in-saas-monetization-sample/tree/master/MonetizationCodeSample/SaaSSampleWebApi){target="_blank"}  and [web site with landing page](https://github.com/OfficeDev/office-add-in-saas-monetization-sample/tree/master/MonetizationCodeSample/SaaSSampleWebApp){target="_blank"}  are only samples and that your app would need to implement something similar!

 ???+ info "Video briefing"
     <div class="tinyVideo">